Institutional Review Board (IRB)

-- Abby Dings, Department of Modern Languages & Literature
+- Erika Berroth, Department of Modern Languages & Literature

-- Natasha Williams, Director of Institutional Research and Effectiveness
+- Kim Faris, Director of Institutional Research & Effectiveness

 WHO MUST SUBMIT THEIR PROPOSALS?

-With a few exceptions (see pdf below), anyone conducting academic or administrative research with human participants (including research where human tissues or cells will be collected or analyzed) must submit proposals to the IRB.
-For IRB purposes, research projects include not only standard faculty research but also class research projects, student-led independent studies and capstone research, and administrative research.
+With a few exceptions, anyone conducting academic or administrative research with human participants (including research where human tissues or cells will be collected or analyzed) must submit proposals to the IRB.
+For IRB purposes, research projects include not only standard faculty research but also class research projects, research abroad, student-led independent studies and capstone research, and administrative research.
 Examples of research methodologies include (but are not limited to) experiments, surveys, questionnaires, interviews, participant/informant observations, interventions, and program evaluations.
+IRB Submission Decision Tree.

 WHAT ARE THE IRB DEADLINES FOR THE ACADEMIC YEAR?

-The IRB committee regularly reviews proposals during the fall and spring semesters (rolling deadlines for expedited reviews; on the 1st and 15th of each month for full reviews), and does not typically review proposals after the last day of classes in the spring and prior to matriculation convocation in the fall; therefore, researchers should make appropriate plans.
+The IRB committee regularly reviews proposals during the fall and spring semesters (rolling deadlines for expedited reviews; on the 1st and 15th of each month for full reviews), and does not typically review proposals after the last day of classes in the spring and prior to the first day of classes in the fall; therefore, researchers should make appropriate plans.
 Usually, the first committee meeting of the academic year is during the first week of the fall semester.